msknapp/msknapp.github.io/docs/iac.md

 - Order of resources in files does not matter, it discovers relationships and dependencies.
 - Is a declarative language, you can have multiple files in one configuration.
 - Basic syntax: `<block type> <label> [<more labels>...] { key = value … }`
 - The block type “resource” defines infrastructure, and the main purpose of terraform is to define these resources.
-Other block types just exist to - make that easier.
+  Other block types just exist to make that easier.
 - Values can be expressions, referring to other things.
 - Block labels should be quoted, there can be multiple.
-- terraform init: downloads providers.
+- **terraform init:** downloads providers.
 Produces .terraform.lock.hcl, keep in gh.
-- terraform plan: decides what changes need to be made.
+- **terraform plan:** decides what changes need to be made.
 - Other commands: validate, fmt,
 - terraform apply: executes the plan.
 - For a resource definition, the first label is the type, the second is its name.